dgutkin/dgutkin.github.io/README.md

-## Description
+## Personal Website
-Personal Bio and Portfolio Website.
+Personal bio and portfolio website.
+Built with HTML 5, CSS 3 and Javascript ES6.
 Deployed on Github pages.